--This can definitely be made ahead of time and kept at room temperature for a few hours.
+-This meal definitely can be prepared ahead of time and kept at room temperature for a few hours.
 Note that once you refrigerate the pie, the Phyllo crust will become soggy.
-Keeping it at room temp and them reheating is the way to go.
+Keep it at room temp and then reheat it.

 -I used spinach and carrots but you could easily sub kale and any other vegetable you might have on hand.

-I am really excited about serving this Skillet Spinach & Squash Phyllo Pie for Thanksgiving and I know my veggie eaters will love it.
+I cannot wait to feast on this Skillet Spinach & Squash Phyllo Pie for Thanksgiving and I know my meatless eaters are going to love it too.

 Do you make a vegetarian main dish for Thanksgiving?
 What’s it going to be?